+Tolsta Chaolais (pronounced ‘Tall-stah-HOOL-ish’) is a crofting village on the Isle of Lewis, Scotland.
 Recognised as one of the prettiest villages on the island, Tolsta Chaolais is nestled between a sea loch, Loch Roag, and a freshwater loch, Loch A Bhaile.

-The name has a Norse element, Tolsta, combined with a Gaelic element, Caolas, and means “Farm by the Strait“.
+The village name has a Norse element, Tolsta, combined with a Gaelic element, Caolas, and means “Farm by the Strait“.

-Like most other crofting villages, Tolsta Chaolais has seen a decline in its traditional crofting way of life and employment, but the setting of the village makes it attractive to house buyers, and it has been able to sustain its population (and crofting activity) more successfully than many of the other townships in the area.
+Like most of the other crofting villages, Tolsta Chaolais has seen a decline in its traditional crofting way of life and employment, but the setting of the village makes it attractive to house buyers, and it has been able to sustain its population (and crofting activity) more successfully than many of the other townships in the area.

 An interesting feature of the village is its War Memorial.
 It was erected in memory of the eighteen men and women who were killed in action or died as a result of the Great War.
 The six names of those who died in the Second World War have since been added.
 The memorial, unveiled in August 1921, is one of two outwith Stornoway that were erected shortly after the Great War.
-There are many war memorials throughout the islands now, but Tolsta Chaolais is the only village memorial as distinct from district memorial.
+There are many war memorials throughout the islands now, but Tolsta Chaolais is the only village memorial as distinct from district memorials.

 The village also has a very old building which is now used mainly as a venue for funeral services, but which was originally a Gaelic School.
 The school was open until 1882, at which time the children began to attend Doune Carloway School (now the Doune Braes Hotel).
 In 1907, the building was given to Tolsta Chaolais as a place of worship for all denominations.